insure logo

 Powered by:

-How where you live in Kansas affects car insurance rates
+How location in Kansas impacts car insurance rates

 “States that have a higher rate of severe weather that damages cars or helps cause accidents will typically have higher rates,” says Gao.

-For instance, a speeding ticket can increase the average premium to $3,186 and typically impacts rates for up to three years.
-An at-fault accident usually has a bigger effect, raising the average cost of coverage to about $3,627.
+For instance, a speeding ticket can increase the average premium to $3,186 and may impact your rates for up to three years.
+An at-fault accident generally has a greater effect, raising the average cost of coverage to approximately $3,627.

-A DUI is considered a serious violation and often results in the largest increase, with average premiums climbing to $4,334.
+A DUI is considered a serious offense and typically results in the largest premium increase, with average rates climbing to $4,334.

 ViolationsAverage annual premiumRates after incidentRates increase after incident ($)Rates increase after incident (%)